hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 * Vault's KV secrets engine actually has 2 versions:
   * KV v1 (without versioning)
   * KV v2 (with versioning)
-* In the second lab challenge, we used the instance of the KV v2 engine that is automatically enabled for "Dev" mode Vault servers.
+* In the second lab challenge, we will use the instance of the KV v2 engine that is automatically enabled for "Dev" mode Vault servers.
 * Vault does not enable any instances of the KV secrets engine for "Prod" mode servers.
 * So, you'll need to enable it yourself.